Canonical Quantization of Cylindrical Waveguides: A Gauge-Based Approach: Introduction

 While the explicit quantization of all types of waves (TEM, TM and TE) in Cartesian waveguides has been recently developed~\cite{Delattre2024}, the extension to cylindrical geometries remained to be performed.
 These are indeed ubiquitous in both classical microwave engineering~\cite{CollinFieldTheory, Jackson1999, PozarMW} and modern quantum platforms.
 Cylindrical cavities and waveguides are routinely used in particle accelerators~\cite{Padamsee1998SRF}, cavity optomechanics (in its microwave version)~\cite{Aspelmeyer2014CavityOpto,Regal2008}, quantum hybrid systems~\cite{Kurizki2015Hybrid}, and topological photonics~\cite{Ozawa2019TopoPhotonics}.

 In this work, we extend the canonical quantization framework of Ref.~\cite{Delattre2024} to cylindrical waveguides.
-Starting from Maxwell’s equations for electric $\mathbf E$ and magnetic $\mathbf B$ fields in cylindrical coordinates, we derive explicit modal profiles for TEM, TM and TE modes, and express all the fields' characteristics in terms of a generalized flux variable $\varphi$, in analogy with Devoret’s prescription, imposing a proper electromagnetic gauge to the potentials $\mathbf A$, $V$.
+Starting from Maxwell’s equations for electric $\mathbf E$ and magnetic $\mathbf B$ fields in cylindrical coordinates, we re-derive the explicit modal profiles for TEM, TM and TE modes, and express all the fields' characteristics in terms of a generalized flux variable $\varphi$, in analogy with Devoret’s prescription, imposing a proper electromagnetic gauge to the potentials $\mathbf A$, $V$.
 Our modeling emphasizes the universality of the canonical formalism, leading to a one-to-one correspondence between the Cartesian treatment and the cylindrical one.
 Especially, the notion of {\em virtual electrodes} is invoked, and the specificity of the corresponding gauge is discussed.
+It turns out that it breaks a fundamental gauge symmetry obeyed by all other types of traveling waves.
 With the identification of proper mode-dependent voltage and current quantities, the mapping to transmission line theory (with the definition of effective capacitance and inductance per unit length) can be naturally obtained for {\em any} type of waves.
 To date, this is performed rigorously only for the TEM ones \cite{PozarMW,Clerk2010}, and shall be developed in oncoming articles.